 Graduate programs in The Bill Munday School of Business at St. Edward's University connect students with Austin's vibrant business ecosystem while preparing them for professional success.
 Learn more about our convenient weekend and evening programs.

-David Altounian is an assistant professor of Entrepreneurship at The Bill Munday School of Business at St. Edward’s University in Austin, Texas.
+David Altounian is director of the MBA program at The Bill Munday School of Business at St. Edward’s University in Austin, Texas.
 He is also a partner in Capital Factory, an Austin incubator for start-ups, and the founder and former co-chairman and CEO of Motion Computing, a leading provider of mobile computing products for vertical markets.